louis-thevenet/n7-deep-learning/rapport/rapport.typ

   [Some times the best is when you are there to be with. ], [Incohérent], [Some people have a disease. ], [Etrange],
-  [Some people are better than others. ], [Intéressant],
-  rows: 1,
-  [Some of us are better than others ], [Intéressant], [Some people are too silly to forget. ], [Intéressant], [Some of those is nothing compared to the sum of them ], [Etrange/Intéressant],
+  [Some people are better than others. ], [Intéressant], [Some of us are better than others ], [Intéressant], [Some people are too silly to forget. ], [Intéressant], [Some of those is nothing compared to the sum of them ], [Intéressant], )
-)

 / Intéressants: 9
-/ Etranges: 4
+/ Etranges: 2
+/ Pas un proverbe: 5
 / Incohérents: 4